-Participants at some sites would be asked to provide saliva samples and have a sample of nasal fluid taken at the first three study visits, but this is completely optional.
+Participants at some sites would be asked to provide saliva samples and have a sample of nasal fluid taken before and after the vaccines, but this is completely optional.
 Participants will not be informed of the results of their blood tests (or saliva and nasal fluid tests).